Marion County Common Pleas Court

 When you are charged with a felony, it is not a good idea to represent yourself.
 You should find a lawyer that focuses on criminal defense and has experience handling cases like yours.

-I practice criminal defense, and the focus of my practice is DUI/OVI defense and Vehicular Homicide/Vehicular Assault defense.
-My office is on the north end of Columbus, and I do practice in Marion County.
-In this website, you can learn more about me and my firm , as well as my past case results and client reviews .
-I maintain a low caseload so I can give each client personal service and attention.
-If you are want to talk with me about your case, please EMAIL ME or call me at 614-717-1177 to schedule a free phone consultation.
+We practice criminal defense, and the focus of our practice is DUI / OVI defense and Vehicular Homicide/Vehicular Assault defense.
+Our office is on the north end of Columbus, and we do practice in Marion County.
+In this website, you can learn more about us and our firm , as well as our past case results and client reviews .
+We maintain a low caseload so we can give each client personal service and attention.
+If you would like to talk with us about your case, please EMAIL US or call us at 614-717-1177 to schedule a free phone consultation.